Horizon causality from holographic scattering in asymptotically dS$_3$: Formal aspects of holographic entropy in de Sitter

 \subsection{Extremal, maximin, and C-extremal surfaces}

 In AdS/CFT, entropy is given by the area divided by $4G_N$ of the so-called HRT surface~\cite{Hubeny:2007xt}.
 HRT surfaces are homologous to the associated subsystem and extremal. \begin{definition} \textbf{[Extremization]} The extremal surface of $A$ in $D$ is denoted as $\gamma_e(A;D)$.
 It is a spacelike codimension-two surface $\gamma$ which is $D$-homologous to $A$ and extremizes the area functional.
 When there are multiple $D$-homologous surfaces, we choose the one with the smallest area. \end{definition} When the bulk region $D$ is not the whole spacetime, the extremization problem may not have a solution.
 This can happen in the holographic entanglement entropy prescription we are about to define~\cite{Franken:2023pni}.
 So we must relax our condition of extremality to take into account surfaces that have the smallest or largest area in $D$ without being extremal.
 In this case, the surface must lie at least partially on the boundary of $D$ otherwise it would be a true extremum of the area functional.
 Since the usual HRT prescription asks to select the minimal area surface among the extremal surfaces, we only select the surface with the smallest area in $D$.
+In \cite{Hao:2024nhd}, a similar formula was derived in the context of islands computations in de Sitter space.

 \begin{definition} \textbf{[Constrained extremization/C-extremization]} The C-extremal surface of $A\in\partial D$ in region $D$, denoted as $\gamma_{c}(A;D)$, is a spacelike codimension-two surface $\gamma$, $D$-homologous to $A$ that satisfies one of the two following conditions. \begin{enumerate} \item It is the extremal surface of $A$. \item A positive measure subset\footnote{By a positive measure subset of $\gamma$, we mean that a subset of $\gamma$ of non-vanishing area lies on $\partial D$.
 This is the negation of the statement that $\gamma\in D \backslash \partial D$ except for a countable number of points $p\in\gamma$.} of $\gamma$ lies on $\partial D$ and $\gamma$ is the minimal area surface in $D$.
 See Figure~\ref{fig:const_ext} for a schematic example. \end{enumerate} When there are multiple C-extremal surfaces, we chose the one with the smallest area. \end{definition}